 #2 – Create Safety

-If your child has thrown a toy – used it as a missile – you just take it and say, ‘I’m going to keep everyone safe and put it away for a while.’
+The same if your child has thrown a toy – used it as a missile – you just take it and say, ‘I’m going to keep everyone safe and put it away for a while.’

-This is so powerful and will give them food for thought in a positive way – that “thinking time” doesn’t.
+It will give them food for thought in a positive way – that “thinking time” doesn’t.

 #3 – Offer an Alternative